 [contact info]

-6. Find the email address of the reporter
+6. Find the Email Address of the Reporter

-- If you haven’t yet, install Rapportivein Gmail in order to go forward with this step.
-Remember step #3 where you identified if the reporter is a freelancer or has a full-time job?
+- If you haven’t yet, install Rapportive in Gmail to proceed with this step.
+Remember step #3, where you identified if the reporter is a freelancer or has a full-time job?
 If they are a freelancer, chances are they use their Gmail address for emailing.
-Follow this video below from folks at Distilled along with this spreadsheet to guess their Gmail email address.
-Type in “gmail.com” into the domain field in the spreadsheet.

 I’ve covered the email finding process in more detail in this post.